Kyide Nyimagon: Reign

-Ater his establishment, Dge-bśes-btsan invited him to Purang and offered him his daughter Bro-za 'Khor-skyoṅ as wife.
+After his establishment, Dge-bśes-btsan invited him to Purang and offered him his daughter Bro-za 'Khor-skyoṅ as wife.
 Nyimagon married her and had three sons.

 August Hermann Francke, who translated the Ladakhi Chronicles, proposed that Khor-skyoṅ must have been the only daughter of the king of Purang.
 After his death, Nyimagon must have inherited his kingdom in addition to his own territories.

 Scholar Luciano Petech noted that the king of Purang belonged to the powerful Bro family of western Tibet, which had survived from the old Zhangzhung empire, and supplied queens and ministers to the Yarlung kings.
 The influence of wife's family as well as his own royal lineage would have contributed to Nyimagon's success in building a large kingdom.

 The eldest son Palgyigon is seen to have expanded the kingdom to Ladakh, during the lifetime of his father.
 The land was at that time called Maryul and included Rudok.